Rati777669/Eduweb/README.md

 # Eduweb
-It is a fully responsive website built with HTML, CSS and JavaScript.
+It is a fully responsive educational website.